A modern house in Sonoma Country narrowly escaped destruction by a record-breaking blaze, thanks to its eco-smart design and plenty of luck.

 U-Shaped Home Footprint

 The home is U-shaped, with an open view across a courtyard and pool.
-Because the fire encountered the large concrete foundation wall and pool first, it made it difficult for the flames to jump to the main residence.
+Because the fire encountered the large concrete foundation wall and pool first, it was difficult for the flames to jump to the main residence.
 Photo by Thomas J. Story.

 Kyle Pinjuv walked down the narrow road near his cabin in Nuns Canyon, just outside Glen Ellen, California, and stood at the edge of the fire.
 It was 4 a.m. on Monday, October 9, 2017, and he had been up all night waiting to evacuate.
 There was one way out, the winding passage before him, and it was engulfed in flames.
 The fire that had begun at 10 p.m. the night before raged on.
 If he attempted to drive out, his tires could melt.
 Or a tree could collapse on the road, or on his car.